17 Animals With Shells and Their Pictures

 7. Longhorn Cowfish

-The longhorn cowfish is an intriguing fish species recognized for its distinctive shell-like structure.
+The longhorn cowfish is an intriguing species recognized for its distinctive shell-like structure.

-The Longhorn Cowfish gets its name from the presence of two conspicuous horns on top of its head, distinguishing it from other fish.
+The Longhorn Cowfish‘s name comes from the presence of two conspicuous horns on top of its head, which distinguishes it from other fish.

-Predators find it challenging to swallow the fish thanks to these horns, which act as a defense against them.
+Thanks to these horns, predators find it challenging to swallow the fish, which acts as a defense against them.

 The Longhorn Cowfish is among the unique examples of animals with shells in the underwater environment because of its elaborate shell and intriguing features.